safestride/safestride.github.io/landing.md

 ---
-title: About Us
+title: Writings
 layout: landing
-description: 'Click here to learn more about us and our goal.'
+description: 'Click here to view all of our writing assignments for the semester.'
 image: assets/images/pic07.jpg
 nav-menu: true
 ---